Categories

 Read This Book…

 Welcome to Read this Book, a newsletter where I recommend one book that needs to jump onto your TBR pile!
 Sometimes these books are brand new releases that I don’t want you to miss, while others are some of my backlist favorites.
-This week, I’m sharing the perfect pop social science book that’s ideal for anyone who loves a funny, informative book.
+This week, we’re talking about a debut young adult novel perfect for Pride Month!

-You can find me over on my substack Winchester Ave, over on Instagram @kdwinchester, on TikTok @kendrawinchester, or on my podcast Read Appalachia.
+That’s it from me this week!
+You can find me over on my substack Winchester Ave, over on Instagram @KDWinchester, on TikTok @KendraWinchester, or on my podcast Read Appalachia.
 As always, feel free to drop me a line at kendra.d.winchester@gmail.com.
 For even MORE bookish content, you can find my articles over on Book Riot.

 Happy reading, Friends!